Anne-SofieAhm/Anne-SofieAhm.github.io/index.md

 [Curriculum Vitae](https://www.princeton.edu/geosciences/people/data/a/aahm/CV.pdf)
-(updated November 2018),
+(updated November 2018)

 [Google Scholar](https://scholar.google.com/citations?user=fJsyZeYAAAAJ&hl=en)

-## The Geochemical Record of Earth History
+## Research Interests

+I am a geochemist and I am interested in how we can use the chemistry of rock to gain insight into the surface conditions of Earth in the past.
 The chemistry of marine carbonate sediments has been used to reconstruct the evolution of global biogeochemical cycles for a wide range of elements throughout the entirety of Earth history -- from prior to the Great Oxidation Event, through the Cambrian explosion of animal life, and continuing through the Phanerozoic to the present.
 However, one of the main limitations in using this geochemical archive is the susceptibility of carbonate sediments to diagenesis, as unlithified sediments are transformed into the rocks we can study in the geological record.

-For geochemists and Earth historians alike diagenesis is often regarded as a problem to be avoided.
-Diagenetic process adds complexity to the geochemical signals and in the worst case can obliterate the primary environmental information.
-Unfortunately, avoiding diagenesis is a difficult if not impossible task as diagenetic alteration of carbonates sediments has been shown to occur on all timescales (syn-depositional to late burial) and all length-scales (micrometers to kilometers).
-In contrast to previous attempts of avoiding diagenesis, my research seeks to extract the primary chemical information from ancient carbonate sediments by quantifying the diagenetic processes.
+In contrast to previous attempts of avoiding diagenesis, my research seeks to extract the primary chemical information from ancient carbonate sediments by better understanding the diagenetic processes.

 # Research Projects